epam/edp-install/docs/operator-guide/install-edp.md

 # Install EDP

 Inspect the main steps to install EPAM Delivery Platform.
 Please check the [Prerequisites Overview](prerequisites.md) page before starting the installation.
+Also to authenticate each of the release artifacts, please refer to the  [Verification of EDP Artifacts](artifacts_verification.md) guide.
 There are two recommended ways to deploy EPAM Delivery Platform:

 * Using Helm (see below);